Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/samples/Sample11_MockingClientTypes.md

 ## Consuming events and reading properties from an `EventHubConsumerClient`

 When testing code that is dependent on the `EventHubConsumerClient`, a developer may want to create a known set of expected events and contexts to verify that their application consumes them correctly.
-Tests can mock the expected data and use it with the consumer client for these scenarios.
+Tests can mock `EventData` instances coming from the broker using the `EventHubModelFactory`.
+These can be used within the consumer client mock to mock returns from `ReadEventsFromPartitionAsync`, which is the most important interaction for this client for most applications.

+This snippet also demonstrates how to mock `LastEnqueuedEventProperties` using the `EventHubsModelFactory`.

 ```C# Snippet:EventHubs_Sample11_MockingConsumerClient
 Mock<EventHubConsumerClient> mockConsumer = new();